Claude Code Alternatives

 AI coding assistant alternatives split along three vectors: form factor (terminal-first vs IDE-extension vs IDE-fork), model lock-in (single-vendor vs multi-LLM vs BYO), and workflow shape (completion vs chat vs agentic loop).
 Picks below address each combination.

 Pricing is taken from each vendor's site on the review date.
-We score on workflow fit (which form factor and model strategy match the reader), value at typical daily use (8 hours of mixed coding), and OSS escape-hatch quality where applicable.
+We score on workflow fit, value at typical daily use (8 hours of mixed coding), and OSS escape-hatch quality where applicable.
 We weight model quality highly on agentic tasks and lower on simple completion.

 • Initial published version with 5 picks.